Research

 PI: Jill Higginson

-Collaborators: Darcy Reisman, Thomas Buchanan, Stuart Binder-Macleod
+Collaborators: Stuart Binder-Macleod

 Solute Transport in the Bone Lacunar- Canalicular System (NIH)